 Follow-up examinations may be necessary.
 Your doctor will explain the exact reason why another exam is requested.
 Sometimes a follow-up exam is done because a potential abnormality needs further evaluation with additional views or a special imaging technique.
 A follow-up examination may also be necessary so that any change in a known abnormality can be monitored over time.
 Follow-up examinations are sometimes the best way to see if treatment is working or if a finding is stable or changed over time.

 - MRI is a noninvasive imaging technique that does not involve exposure to ionizing radiation.

-- Detailed images of blood vessels and blood flow are obtained without having to insert a catheter into the blood vessels, so that there is no risk of damaging a major blood vessel.
+- Detailed images of many blood vessels and blood flow can be obtained without having to insert an IV catheter into the blood vessels.
+When needed, a small IV catheter is inserted into a small vein in the arm so that there is no risk of damaging a major blood vessel.

 - MR angiography is less costly than catheter angiography.

-- Even without using contrast material, MRA can provide high-quality images of many blood vessels, making it very useful for patients prone to allergic reactions or with reduced kidney function.
+- Even without using contrast material, MRA can provide useful high-quality images of many blood vessels.
+This makes it very valuable for patients prone to allergic reactions or with reduced kidney or liver function.

 - The contrast material used in MRI exams is less likely to produce an allergic reaction than the iodine-based contrast materials used for conventional x-rays and CT scanning.